sba1/adtools/ReadMe.md

 ------------

-This is the Amiga developement tools project that host a number of tools that can be used to develop applications for Amigaoid systems.
-Mostly, the AmigaOS4 version is in a relatively good shape while this is probably not the case for the other systems.
+This is the Amiga developement tools project that host a number of tools that can be used to develop applications for AmigaOS and Amigaoid systems.
+At the moment only the version for the latest AmigaOS version (4.x) is in a relatively good shape while this is probably not the case for the other systems.

 The main repo is still hosted on a SVN repository under https://sf.net/projects/adtools.
 It uses the concept of vendor branches but this is making quick progress nearly impossible, so a new approach is tested here.

-In contrast, in this repository, build products that are based on other projects (e.g. gcc) are not imported directly.
-Instead only the patches that need to be applied to a given mainline (e.g. gcc 4.9) are directly stored and maintained.
+In contrast to the original approch, build products that are based on other projects (e.g. gcc) are not imported directly into this repositotry, Instead only the patches that need to be applied to a given base version (e.g. stock gcc 4.9) are directly stored and maintained.

 Patch management
 ----------------